Salted Inference: Enhancing Privacy while Maintaining Efficiency of Split Inference in Mobile Computing: Our Methodology

 \subsection{Salted DNNs}

 . {\em Salt} is a classic technique in cryptography to protect password hashes in a database against rainbow table attack~\cite{morris1979password}.
-In this technique, a randomly-generated string (known as \textrm{a salt}) is concatenated to the client's plain-text password, and then the compound string (\ie \mbox{\textrm{salt + password}}) is hashed and stored in the database.
-The rationale behind this is that, in the event that two separate clients accidentally select the same password, their hashed passwords will still differ due to the use of different salts.
+In this technique, a randomly-generated string (known as {\em a salt}) is concatenated to the client's plain-text password, and then the compound string (\ie \mbox{\textit{salt + password}}) is hashed and stored in the database.
+The rationale behind {\em salt} is that, if two separate clients accidentally select the same password, their hashed passwords will still differ due to the use of different salts.

 {\bf Technique}.
-Inspired by the principle of a {salted password}, we introduce the concept of a {\em salted DNN}: we concatenate a randomly-generated {\em secret salt} to a layer within the early part of the DNN to rearrange the {\em output's semantics}~(see Figure~\ref{fig_big_pic}).
-Our idea is to add a secondary input $s$ to the DNN that rearranges (or permutes) the {\em output's order}.
+Inspired by the principle of a {\em salted password}, we introduce the concept of a {\em salted DNN}: we concatenate a randomly generated {\em secret salt} to a layer within the early part of the DNN to rearrange the {\em output's semantics}.
+Our idea is to add a secondary input $s$ to the DNN that rearranges (or permutes) the output's order.
 The {\em secret salt} is a random variable drawn from a categorical distribution $s\in\{1,\dots, S\}$, such that without knowing the value of $s$, the server (or any other untrusted party) cannot make a reliable inference on the outputs of the DNN.
-That means, for any fixed input data $X$ with label $Y$, the semantic order of the DNN outputs will depend on the chosen $s$.
+That means, for any fixed input data $X$, the semantic order of the DNN outputs will depend on the chosen $s$.
 In Figure~\ref{fig_big_pic}, we show an example of a salted DNN.
 After training the DNN with our proposed algorithm (presented in \S\ref{training}), the DNN is divided into two partitions: (1) the {\em early part} $\theta^1$ will be hosted at the client side and, (2) the {\em later part} $\theta^2$ at server side.
-Notice that, in the case of split inference, the client should control the input $s$.
 In general, our method does not impose any restriction on the number or type of layers that can be used.